anjalimish/Capstone-2/README.md

 # Capstone-2
 # **Lane Lines Detection Using Python and OpenCV**
-### In this project, we used Python and OpenCV to detect lane lines on the road. we developed a processing pipeline that works on a series of individual images, and applied the result to a video stream.
+### In this project, we used Python and OpenCV to detect lanes on the road.
+We developed a processing pipeline that works on a series of individual images, and applied the result to a video stream.

 Pipeline architecture:
 ---